Filter results by Area, Activity and Rating

 There are plenty of waterfalls in New Zealand, but Piroa Falls is one of the most beautiful!
 A 10-minute stroll through the forest and along the Ahuroa River leads to the waterfall.
 At any time of the year, the river by the waterfall is a fantastic swimming spot to easily waste away half a day.

 Similar to those seen in Punakaiki, South Island.
-The limestone rocks that appear in a stacked structure can be found throughout Waipu, but the Waipu Coastal Trail is the greatest place to see them.
+The limestone rocks that appear in a stacked structure can be found throughout Waipu, but the Waipu Coastal Trail is the best place to see them.

 Cove Road is 9 kilometers south of Waipu.
-Waipu Coastal Trail starts from the southern end of Waipu Cove beach.
+The Waipu Coastal Trail starts from the southern end of Waipu Cove beach.
 Start at Waterman Drive or Ding Bay to prevent getting wet feet if the tide is in.